jcolag/entropy-arbitrage/2022-11-03-conspiracy.md

  > **AARON**: Please, sit down, Captain.
 We've been waiting.
 Go ahead and start, Captain.
 We don't stand on ceremony here.
 Oh, do eat up, Picard.
 Raise your hand if you want seconds.

-I have to laugh at the disgust on Picard's face, here, as if hundreds of millions of people don't eat [mealworms](https://en.wikipedia.org/wiki/Mealworm) every day.
+I have to laugh at the disgust on Picard's face, here, as if hundreds of millions of people don't eat {% wiki Mealworm|mealworms|en %} every day.
 While in the 1980s, it served to "other" these characters---along with anybody in the audience who eats mealworms---but today, it dramatically underscores Picard's thorough sense of his own superiority, seeing this meal as something beneath his dignity.

  > **PICARD**: What race are you?
 Where are you from?
  >